 Based on Table 1 above, it is known that the biomass found in the understory vegetation or forest floor vegetation is around 10,016 tons/hectare, so that the carbon content in the forest floor vegetation is 10.16 x 0.47 = 4.71 tons/hectare.
 The carbon consists of woody vegetation and non-woody vegetation.
-Types of woody vegetation are in the form of tree saplings or seedling-level vegetation that have a diameter at breast height <5 cm such as sungkai (Peronema canescens Jack), pulai (Alstonia scholaris), types of shrubs such as forest betel (Piper aduncum), for herbaceous plants, namely non-woody plants on the forest floor such as taro (Colacasia esculenta), grasses, tubers such as galangal plants (languas galanga L), these types grow naturally in abandoned community gardens or in somewhat open areas so that sunlight can still enter the forest floor.
+Types of woody vegetation are in the form of tree saplings or seedling-level vegetation that have a diameter at breast height <5 cm such as sungkai (Peronema canescens Jack), pulai (Alstonia scholaris), types of shrubs such as forest betel (Piper aduncum), for herbaceous plants, namely non-woody plants on the forest floor such as taro (Colacasia esculenta), grasses, tubers such as galangal plants (Languas galanga L), these types grow naturally in abandoned community gardens or in somewhat open areas so that sunlight can still enter the forest floor.
 The total carbon content of large trees, young trees, and forest floor vegetation in the community forest is 116.35 tons/hectare.
 The carbon content contribution from large trees and young trees is greater than that from forest floor vegetation.
 The amount of carbon stored is influenced by tree density, tree species, age, and environmental factors such as soil fertility.
 As stated by Tresnawan et al. (2002) that understory biomass is only able to store less C than tree biomass.
 This is considered normal because the size of understory plants is smaller than tree biomass, but understory plants have the same important role in absorbing and storing carbon.

 Another research result reported by Yuningsih et al (2018) stated that the potential aboveground carbon storage in the Sungai Merah Protection Forest of KPHP Unit IV Meranti based on field calculations was 287,438 tons/ha; Astuti et al (2020) reported that the biomass content in several land covers in Gunung Mas Regency is decreasing in the following order: secondary forest (483.19-823.49 tons/ha) > rehabilitation land (2.04-84.96 tons/ha) > open land (0.02-0.12 tons/ha).
 Carbon storage has decreased drastically due to deforestation.
 Carbon stocks in the forests of Gunung Mas Regency range from 310.24 to 418.62 tons/ha and decreased to 7.25-29.43 tons/ha due to forest conversion.
 Planting activities can increase the ability of the land to absorb and store carbon reserves periodically.
 Hakim et al. (2021) reported that the land cover types in the Liang Anggang Protected Forest Area consist of natural zones, cultivated zones, and mixed zones.
 The highest biomass values, both in standing biomass and understory biomass, were found in the natural zone.
 The total estimated carbon stocks in the three land cover types were 563.52 tons in the natural zone, 12.41 tons in the cultivated zone, and 155.56 tons in the mixed zone.